GoofyExploit/Python_Crash_Course/README.md

 # Python_Crash_Course
-just some of my practice codes for python
+# Just some of my practice codes for python